szstonelee/gointernal/scheduler.md

 3. Task schedule overhead is 1 tenth of thread switch overhead.
 Average overhead for thread switch is a couple of microseconds.
 Average overhead for task switch is hundreds of nanoseconds.

-4. If a task will be blocked, Go will deal with the blocked task specially to make the cpu core available for a running thread to run next task. i.e. **A thread running in the core (for current LRQ) never block**.
+4. If a task will be blocked, Go will deal with the blocked task specially to make the CPU core available for a running thread to run next task. i.e. **A thread running in the core (for current LRQ) never block**.
 Please read the following details.

 Each length of LRQ is dynamic because some tasks finish quickly, some one will block.
 When a thread is scheduled to an empty LRQ, the Go runtime can steal some tasks from other LRQ.
 So the lengths of LRQ are balanced.